Security in the supply of medicines

 The supply of medicines in Switzerland is not assured in all cases.
-Despite the action already taken, no significant improvement has been achieved.
-The federal government is now considering additional measures and is drawing up proposals for implementing them.
+Despite the action already taken, the supply is tight.
+The federal government is now taking additional measures to improve the supply situation.

-Disruptions to the supplies of medicines are increasing worldwide, and Switzerland is no exception.
-The problem is clearly reflected in the growing numbers of reports to the Essential Human Medicines Reporting Office for National Economic Supply (NES), and through information obtained from hospital and cantonal pharmacies.
+Disruptions to supplies of medicines are increasing worldwide, and Switzerland is no exception.
+The situation remains tight and is clearly reflected in the number of reports to the Essential Human Medicines Reporting Office for National Economic Supply (NES).

 The causes of disruption in the supply of medicines